benrm/AdventOfCode2023/README.md

 ## Day 8

 Up until today (excluding day 5 part 2) all of the problems have been manageable on my own.
 Unfortunately, although I got most of the way there myself, day 8 part 2 was spoiled for me.
 I had figured out the solution probably had to do with detecting cycles and mathematically figuring out when they sync up but I hadn't figured out that the input was specially crafted so that you could solve it by finding out when each loop finished and taking the least common multiple.

+## Day 14

+I'm not sure how but my part 2 for today successfully handles the input but fails the provided test case.
+I suspect something went wrong with the fingerprinting.
+Also I haven't completed day 12 part 2.